aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 #### S3 Location

 You can define your GraphQL Schema from an s3 location.
-For convenience, use the `appsync.Schema.fromS3Location` to specify the file representing your schema.
+For convenience, use the `appsync.Schema.fromS3Location` to specify the s3 location representing your schema.

 ```ts
 const api = appsync.GraphqlApi(stack, 'api', {